Background

 are basically the same, but their display is different by default.

-I like the default display of hd
+I like the default display of hd.
+To use od like hd, one only

-needs to copy the command from the man page of od
+needs to copy the command from the man page of od.